ThomasBucaioni/my-first-app/README.md

 Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> There is no denying or hiding the fact that over the years I moved from well on the right of the Conservative Party, much much more to its left, and therefore to the centre of the poltical spectrum.
+> I don't think that people are disinterested or uninterested in politics.
+I think very often they are disengaged from the formal political process.
+To some extent they are suspicious or even despairing of formal politics as a means to give expression and effect to what they want.